Flowtask-ai/pdd-cursor-template/README.md

 ### 3. Generate PRP
 Use the prompt:
 ```
-"Generate a PRP following the project rules, taking as reference FEATURE_REQUEST.md and examples in examples/"
+"Generate a PRP from PDD/PRDs/requests/your-file.md"
 ```

 The AI will create a comprehensive **Product Requirements Prompt** that includes: